 - testing platform for electro-mobility with the largest electric re-charging station in Germany

-- home to around 100 companies and research institutions with approximately 2,000 employees as of 2016
+- home to around 150 companies and research institutions with approximately 3,500 employees

 - networked interdisciplinary community